What Is the Flu?

 Babies younger than 6 months can't get the vaccine.
 But if their parents, other caregivers, and older kids in the household get it, that will help protect the baby.
 This is important because infants are more at risk for serious problems from the flu.

 How Is the Flu Vaccine Given?

-- Those younger than 9 who have received at least two doses of flu vaccine previously (in the same or different seasons) will only need one dose.
+- Those younger than 9 who had at least two doses of flu vaccine (in the same or different seasons) will only need one dose.

 - Kids older than 9 need only 1 dose of the vaccine.